 At the height of the virus pandemic of 2020, celebrities scrambled to cheer up the suffering masses by making absolute fools of themselves on YouTube.

-An envelope discovered in the bottom of a drawer contains contact prints from a roll of film shot in 1949.
+An envelope discovered at the bottom of a drawer contains contact prints from a roll of film shot in 1949.
 The pictures come alive again almost seven decades later.

 A single panoramic group portrait of a convention of bankers gathered for an annual meeting in Rochester, New York, in September 1911, contains a wealth of visual information about American society just a few years before the beginning of the First World War.